 What are soft skills?

-Soft skills are those that can be used in almost any job or sector.
+Soft skills are those that you can use in almost any job or sector.
 They aren’t role-specific, like computer programming or risk analysis, but more to do with interpersonal skills and character traits.
 Examples would include teamwork, attention to detail, a positive attitude and common sense.

 Why do I need to include soft skills in my CV?